-97115.
-British Columbia patients facing unacceptable wait times for surgery or diagnostic procedures in the public system cannot have access to private care under the current legislative and regulatory scheme unless, either the independent facilities assume the costs of the use of their medical facilities - which would not be commercially viable, or private medical practitioners and clinics provide patients with medically required services in contravention to the Act.

-98116.
-The combined effect of sections 14, 17, 18 and 45 of the Act results in a serious disincentive to independent facilities accepting ordinary patients, which could otherwise alleviate the delays within the public system.
-Even if those facilities were allowed to charge facility fees, ordinary British Columbians patients who do not have sufficient financial means would be unable to obtain access to health care in the private system unless private insurance is allowed.

-99117.
-In the circumstances where the public health system cannot provide reasonable health care within a reasonable time, and patients are precluded from choosing to obtain healthcare privately, sections 14, 17, 18 and 45 of the Act constitute a deprivation of the rights to life and security of the person guaranteed by section 7 of the Charter.
+- British Columbia patients facing unacceptable wait times for surgery or diagnostic procedures in the public system cannot have are effectively precluded from accessing to private care under by the current legislative and regulatory scheme.
+This is so because British Columbian patients are prohibited from obtaining private insurance, which means that the vast majority of individuals cannot afford private care from physicians who could choose not to enrol under the Act, and because it is not practically possible for physicians to provide private care under the restrictions imposed by the Act.
+Thus, British Columbian patients can only access private care under the current legislative and regulatory scheme if unless, either the independent facilities assume the costs of the use of their medical facilities-which would not be commercially viable, or private medical practitioners and clinics provide patients with medically required services in contravention to the Act. - 116.
+The combined effect of sections 14, 17, 18 and 45 of the Act results in a serious disincentive to restriction on independent facilities' accepting ability to accept ordinary patients, which could otherwise alleviate the delays within the public system.
+Even if those facilities were allowed to charge facility fees, ordinary British Columbian patients who do not have sufficient financial means would be unable to obtain access to health care in the private system unless private insurance is allowed. - 117.
+In the circumstances where the public health system cannot provide reasonable health care within a reasonable time, and patients are precluded from choosing to obtain healthcare privately, sections 14, 17, 18 and 45 of the Act, both on their own and taken together, constitute a deprivation of the rights to life and security of the person guaranteed by section 7 of the Charter.